Doctors Investing In Real Estate: Physician Real Estate Investing With Multifamily Property

 Physician Real Estate Investing: Active vs passive real estate investing

 The residential real estate market offers a variety of opportunities to engage in.
-Active real estate investing requires a ton of knowledge and focus on being able to find deals, secure deals, execute the business plan, and manage the deal on day-to-day.
+Active real estate investing requires a ton of knowledge and focus on being able to find deals, secure deals, execute the business plan, and manage the deal on a day-to-day.
+Meaning not having to be the landlord and taking calls from disgruntled tenants.
 Passive real estate investing allows a real estate investor to take advantage of all the experience and connections the sponsorship group possesses.

 When investing passively as a Limited Partner, the sponsor group, like us here at Willowdale Equity, would take care of bringing on the best property manager from the best property management company for that specific property’s needs.